tzarc/keyboards/README.md

 Issues:

-* RGB current limiting has been reported to be problematic -- some builds have reported non-functional RGB without overriding the code to enable 1500mA limits
+* RGB current limiting has been reported to be problematic on Rev1 -- some builds have reported non-functional RGB without overriding the code to enable 1500mA limits
   * Measurements taken do not show that the RGB pulls anything close to 1500mA, unknown if there's a manufacturing issue or component selection issue
-* 5-way tactile switch is too close to the thumb row and pressing in the down direction can't be achieved very easily
+* 5-way tactile switch is too close to the thumb row in Rev1 and pressing in the down direction can't be achieved very easily

 ![Djinn Rev1 PCB](https://i.imgur.com/tDgQIRd.png)
 ![Djinn Rev1 PCB](https://i.imgur.com/HIBmkHB.jpg)